fairfin/fairfin-website/introductions.md

 Hello, I am Naveen.
 I am studying Masters in Digital Engineering at FIN.
 I have been actively involved with the International student mentoring program at FIN since 2017.
 At the mentoring program, I assist the International students in integrating with the German education system and culture. <br />
 At FAIRfin, I'd like to work towards bringing in an approachable and friendly platform for the International students to address their concerns, to make their voice heard.

+### Rakesh Devalapally
+*running for: FaRaFIN*

+Rakesh is currently in his 3rd semester of Masters in Data and Knowledge Engineering.
+Rakesh has worked as an IT consultant for over 10 years in different parts of the world before chosing to do a masters in Germany.
+He sees that there is a gap in the information provided by the university and received by the international students and that there is a disconnect between the German speaking students and the non German speaking students.
+He aims to bridge this gap by being an active member of FAIRfin, which is trying to address some key issues faced in the university at the moment.

 ### Sarah Mittenentzwei (she)
 *running for: FaRaFIN*